-The Department currently relies on free and reduced lunch data for other qualified benefits.
-The alternate data collection form approval clears the way for additional funding for your child's school, scholarship opportunities to participate in school programs.
+The Department currently relies on free and reduced price lunch data for other qualified benefits.
+The alternate data collection form clears the way for additional funding for your child's school and scholarship opportunities to participate in school programs.

 Why would this program not expand further or be extended?

 The Department plans to look at a range of costs and benefits associated with the program.
-This includes financial and administrative costs and savings and impact for schools and students.
+This includes financial and administrative costs and savings and impact on schools and students.